Research-Based

 Are Probiotics The Same As Prebiotics?

-Probiotics and prebiotics are two completely different supplements, but they work in conjunction with each other.
-We already know that probiotics are live microorganisms (bacteria) necessary for a healthy body and gut.
-We also know antibiotics kill bacteria, but what are prebiotics?
+Probiotics and prebiotics are distinct supplements that work synergistically.
+We know probiotics are live microorganisms (bacteria) essential for a healthy body and gut.
+We also understand antibiotics kill bacteria, but what are prebiotics?

-Think of prebiotics as food that probiotics use when functioning inside the body.
-Since probiotics are live microorganisms, they need food to survive.
-When you take prebiotics with probiotics, it ensures your probiotic supplement is as effective as possible.
+Think of prebiotics as fuel that probiotics consume while functioning in the body.
+Since probiotics are living microorganisms, they require nourishment to survive.
+When you combine prebiotics with probiotics, it maximizes your probiotic supplement’s effectiveness.

 Are There Different Species Of Probiotics?

-In fact, there are hundreds of different species of probiotics found inside the gut, and some researchers believe there are thousands of species located throughout the entire body.
-Each of these species is unique in its own way.
-The good news is most supplements today focus on two distinct types — bifidobacteria and lactobacillus.
+Hundreds of different probiotic species inhabit the gut, and researchers believe thousands exist throughout the entire body.
+Each species offers unique characteristics.
+Fortunately, most supplements today focus on two primary types: bifidobacteria and lactobacillus.

-Bifidobacteria is a species that produces both lactic acid and acetic acid as metabolic end products of fermentation.
-For every 1 molecule of glucose, this species produces 2.5 molecules of ATP (energy), 1.5 molecules of acetate, and 1 molecule of lactate.
-It can’t live in the presence of oxygen.
+Bifidobacteria produces both lactic acid and acetic acid as metabolic fermentation byproducts.
+For every glucose molecule, this species generates 2.5 ATP molecules (energy), 1.5 acetate molecules, and 1 lactate molecule.
+It cannot survive in oxygen’s presence.

 The Claims For Phillips’ Colon Health Probiotic